kudobuilder/kudo/docs/developing-operators.md

 description: my first super awesome operator
 version: "5.7"
 kudoVersion: ">= 0.2.0"
-kubeVersion: ">= 1.14"
+kubernetesVersion: ">= 1.14"
 maintainers:
   - Bob <bob@example.com>
   - Alice <alice@example.com>
 url: https://github.com/myoperator/myoperator
 ```

-Most of these are provided as a form of documentation. `kudoVersion` and `kubeVersion` use semver constraints to define minimal or maximal version of kubernetes or kudo that this operator supports.
+Most of these are provided as a form of documentation. `kudoVersion` and `kubernetesVersion` use semver constraints to define minimal or maximal version of kubernetes or kudo that this operator supports.
 Under the hood, we use [this library](https://github.com/Masterminds/semver) to evaluate the constraints.

 ### Tasks section